iQua/Yining_Flow_Dependency/New_setting/README.md

 # How to run the code

 ## Newly added files
 - `new_setting.py`: The new flow setting that parse all the flow information into three dictionaries.
-Also, dfs was used to directly get the dependency orders within a flow group.
 This is a replacement of `generic.py` in the original code.

 - `new_run_experiment.py`: A simplified version of run_experiment.py, which only contains the new idea.